 Books

-Cook, Joana and Shiraz Maher, ‘The Rule is for None but Allah: Islamist Approaches to Governance,” ( ed. volume), Hurst and Oxford University Press, forthcoming 2023.
+Cook, Joana and Shiraz Maher, ‘The Rule is for None but Allah: Islamist Approaches to Governance,” (ed. volume), Hurst and Oxford University Press, May 2023.
+Book launch webinar available to watch here.

 *A 2020 book tour saw 15 stops across the US including locations such as Harvard, Yale, West Point, the Pentagon, the 9/11 Museum, Duke, House of Lords (UK) (amongst others).